Secrutiny’s Emerging Trends Podcast COVID-19 Special Edition

-As the COVID-19 (aka coronavirus) pandemic unfolds, we have prepared a special edition of Secrutiny’s Emerging Trends Podcast with Cyber Security Expert, Shane Shook.
+As the COVID-19 (aka coronavirus) pandemic unfolds, we have prepared a special edition of Secrutiny’s Emerging Trends Podcast with Shane Shook, Secrutiny’s Chief Strategy Advisor and a Forgepoint Capital Venture Consultant.
 Read on as we discuss the outbreak and its impact on businesses and their cyber security plans.
 Alongside, secrets of successful remote IT teams and best practices on how to prepare a business network for an influx of remote workers.

 Podcast: COVID-19 Special Edition